 While normal chronographs with two sub-dials can only display a small seconds hand and a 30-minute (okay, sometimes 45- or 60-minute) totalizer, this one preserves all the usual chronograph functionality.
 This is achieved thanks to a combined totalizer at 3 o’clock that sports a couple of hands and is capable to count both hours and minutes in an easy, intuitive way as the brand puts it in its press release.

-We have already seen this design around five months ago when the watchmaker first introduced its gorgeous Omega Seamaster Planet Ocean 45.50 mm Chronograph automatic watch that featured an impressive WR of 600 meters.
+We have already seen this design around five months ago when the watchmaker first introduced its gorgeous Seamaster Planet Ocean 45.50 mm automatic chronograph that featured an impressive WR of 600 meters.

 Thankfully, the rest is the same.

-The watch still features a black bevelled dial with white transferred inscriptions, luminous hour markers and varnished white hands that have also received their fair share of Superluminova.
-The signature tachymeter scale on the black bezel is also on its rightful place.
+The ref.
+3188.8.131.52.01.001 still features a black beveled dial with white transferred inscriptions, luminous hour markers, and varnished white hands that have also received their fair share of Superluminova.
+The signature tachymeter scale on the black bezel is also in its rightful place.

 The only thing that somewhat cools off my enthusiasm regarding this watch is the gargantuan size of its stainless steel body.

 At 44.25 millimeters it is not just big.
 For a classic timekeeper that only 50 years ago measured only 35 millimeters in diameter, it is definitely HUGE!
-Not sure if I really want to see such a monster hugging my wrist.
+Not sure if I want to see such a monster hugging my wrist.
+As for the price, it is set at a rather high $8600 USD, but you can also find one at about two-thirds of the figure.

 Movement: Automatic, Omega Co-Axial Caliber 9300, 31.58 mm, double-barrel, tri-level co-axial escapement, in-house, Swiss Made